 How Is Lung Cancer Diagnosed?

 How lung cancer is diagnosed differs from person to person.
-Your medical team chooses tests based on a number of factors:
+Your medical team chooses tests based on several factors:

 - Your medical history